-Schaumburg High School has assembled student support teams to best meet the needs of all students.
-Composed of an assistant principal, school counselors, a psychologist, and/or a social worker, each team monitors students according to academic, behavior, and attendance factors.
+Hoffman Estates High School has assembled student support teams to best meet the needs of all students.
+Composed of an assistant principal, 2-3 school counselors, a psychologist, and/or a social worker, each team monitors student progress according to academic, behavior, and attendance factors.
 Any student displaying indicators of concern receives concentrated attention and support.
 The school counselor remains the best point of contact for any parent interested in knowing more about the student support team model.

-Contact the Student Services Office at 847-755-4630.
+Contact the Student Services Office at 847-755-5630.